Flies in Your Bin?

 Complete metamorphosis: the four-stage fly life-cycle

-The winged fly represents the imaginal, or adult, phase of the holometabolous life-cycle that is also known as complete metamorphosis.
-Adult flies mate and the female will lay fertilised eggs on an appropriate food source for maggots when they are hatched, such as faeces and decomposing flesh.
-When larvae have fed enough and grown to an appropriate size they will enter the pupal phase from which they shall emerge as adults, completing the four-stage life-cycle.
+The winged fly represents the imaginal, or adult, phase of the holometabolous life-cycle known as complete metamorphosis.
+Adult flies mate, and the female will lay fertilised eggs on an appropriate food source for maggots when they are hatched, such as faeces and decomposing flesh.
+When larvae have fed enough and grown to a proper size, they will enter the pupal phase from which they shall emerge as adults, completing the four-stage life cycle.

 Housefly infestation